This is a four hour walking tour of the entire Prague Castle area.

 Powder Tower Mihulka

 Prague at the turn of the 16th century was a difficult place to resist, attracting many alchemists, magi, adventures, wise men and crooks who crisscrossed Europe.
-At the time it was the largest city in Europe, and was renowned for its riches and above all, freedom.

 The Holy Roman Emperor Rudolph II Habsburg, created a city with a deep spiritual atmosphere that was without precedent.